isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 It is impossible to completely meet the "do no harm" criteria.
 Instead, our aim is the less ambitious: "Do the most good for most programmers";
 if you cannot live with a rule, object to it, ignore it, but don't water it down until it becomes meaningless.
+Also, suggest an improvement.

 ## <a name="SS-force"></a>In.force: Enforcement

 Rules with no enforcement are unmanageable for large code bases.
 Enforcement of all rules is possible only for a small weak set of rules or for a specific user community.

-But we want lots of rules, and we want rules that everybody can use.
+* But we want lots of rules, and we want rules that everybody can use.
-But different people have different needs.
+* But different people have different needs.
-But people don't like to read lots of rules.
+* But people don't like to read lots of rules.
-But people can't remember many rules.
+* But people can't remember many rules.

 So, we need subsetting to meet a variety of needs.

-But arbitrary subsetting leads to chaos: We want guidelines that help a lot of people, make code more uniform, and strongly encourage people to modernize their code.
+* But arbitrary subsetting leads to chaos.

+We want guidelines that help a lot of people, make code more uniform, and strongly encourage people to modernize their code.
 We want to encourage best practices, rather than leave all to individual choices and management pressures.
 The ideal is to use all rules; that gives the greatest benefits.